 This Idli / Dosa batter is the basic ingredient for making South Indian breakfast recipes like Idli and Dosa.
 For fluffy Idli and crispy Dosa, I'm following this recipe for decades of time.
 The same recipe can be used to make Idli, Dosa, uttapam, Paniyaram.
-Can be stored in the refrigerator up to a weeks time.
+Can be stored in the refrigerator for up to a week's time.

 For making idli dosa batter, the main ingredient is rice, skinless black gram, and fenugreek seeds.
 Though the ingredients may sound simple, everyone will not get a successful batter because any slight change in the ratio of the ingredients greatly affects the end results.

 The idli and dosa in my home are always perfect, that my family and friends always ask for the recipe.

 In the following post, we will discuss the idli dosa batter measurement, the grinding methods and fermentation process, etc.

 This idli-dosa batter recipe is an extremely reliable method of making authentic and traditional homemade dosa and idli.
 Ther perfect idli dosa batter ratio is four is to one ratio.

 The process of making the idli dosa batter is simple but a lengthy process.
 If proper care and attention were given, you can make fluffy and spongy idly every time.
 Which is locally called as 'dosa maavu' in Tamil.

 This batter will always store in every South Indian's refrigerator.
 The main occupant of my refrigerator is the huge container of Idly batter.
 I will be nervous if my refrigerator does not carry Dosai batter.
 If I start running out of the batter, the same day I soak the ingredients to make this batter.
 I make sure that I always have stock.

 Do you have difficulties in making curd in colder regions? then this how to make curd could be a life-saving hack or you may also interested in checking out how to make Cajun scrambled eggs perfectly every time we make.